-By double coiling of the filament in a lamp of given wattage a longer and thicker filament can be employed, and additional light output is obtained from the greater surface area of the coil, which is maintained at the same temperature thus avoiding sacrificing life.
-The extra light obtained varies from 20 % in the 40 W size to 10 % in the 100 W size.
+By double coiling of the filament in a lamp of given wattage a longer and becker filament can be employed, and additional light output is obtained from the surface area of the coil, which is maintained at the same temperature thus boilding sacrificing life.
+The extra light obtained varies from 20 % in the 40 W size to 100 W size.